-Phone: 403.210.5753 or Email: gsit.info@sait.ca
+School of Information and Communication Technologies Phone: 403.210.5753 Email: expt-info@sait.ca

 The Geoscience Information Technology program provides you with a broad understanding of Earth Sciences with specialized computing skills focusing on industry software, database management and mapping applications.
 This program provides students with computer skills geared towards the energy sector and numerous other industries.